What Is a Beit Din? The Jewish Rabbinical Court

 Commercial Disputes (Dinei Mamonot)

 Disputes between Jewish parties — partnership disagreements, contract violations, property damage, employment issues.
-Many Orthodox business contracts include a beit din arbitration clause.
+Many Orthodox business contracts include a beit din arbitration clause; it's part of how Orthodox business works.
 The beit din hears testimony, examines evidence, and issues a ruling (psak din).

 Community Matters

-Kashrut certification disputes, synagogue governance, communal boundary issues (eruv), and other matters that affect community life.
+Kashrut certification disputes, synagogue membership and governance, disputes over communal funds and charity, and other matters that affect community life.

 How It Works